Bachelor's Entry - FAQs

 A key outcome the program is seeking to ensure participants are classroom ready before they begin teaching, which is why it is important participants begin to gain experience as a paraprofessional.

 This program is an employment-based pathway and includes working up to two days per week starting from nine months into the program.
-If this program is not suitable for you, please visit the department's Get Paid to Study webpage for further information about other scholarship opportunities with the department.
+If this program is not suitable, please visit the department's Get Paid to Study webpage for further information about other scholarship opportunities with the department.

 NSW public schools are grouped into locations called Operational Directorates (regions), School Education Areas and Principal Networks.
 Each region has several 'school education areas' for the purpose of staffing schools.